-A cumulative Final Exam will be written in December as scheduled by the Registrar's Office.
-If you choose to complete both the optional multiple choice question writing and 3 credits of research participation option (see below), the weight of your final examination will be reduced from 55% to 43.5%.
+A cumulative Final Exam will be written in April as scheduled by the Registrar's Office.
+If you choose to complete both the optional multiple choice question writing and the research participation option (see below), the weight of your final examination will be reduced from 55% to 42%.
 The Final Exam covers material presented in web modules, in-person lecture, tutorials, and assigned readings from the entire term.